 Bookbinding.
 The Twilight saga.
 Mt.
 Everest.
-Barrack Obama.
+Barack Obama.
 What do these topics have in common?
 They were all the subject of a first-year seminar.
 First-year seminars are classes taught by faculty members to a small group (fewer than 20) of first-year students.
 Faculty choose the theme of the seminar because it’s related to their research, it’s something that’s always fascinated them, or it provides a glimpse into their academic area.
 You can learn about being a doctor, how to draw cartoons, the facts about climate change, or the roots of terrorism.
-On average, the classes meet one a week for 50 minutes, and grades are based on participation and short assignments.
+On average, the classes meet once a week for 50 minutes, and grades are based on participation and short assignments.
 No tests.
-Here’s a preview of what we’re offering in Fall 2013.

 Students who have taken first-year seminars say that they’d recommend them to other students because they got to meet other students who had similar interests and they got to know a faculty member one-on-one.
 Here’s what some students have said:

 “It is very nice to be in a small class with a teacher who is truly passionate about what they are teaching.”

 “This class is by far my favorite this semester.
 Every class we learn about something new and very interesting … The assignments are infrequent and very relevant and applicable to life outside of the class.
 I wish it was more than once a week!”